-minus-squareBrave Little Hitachi Wand@lemmy.worldlinkfedilinkEnglisharrow-up24arrow-down8·12 days agoColdest take: if any common date format is difficult for you, you’re a little bit ridiculous
+minus-squareBrave Little Hitachi Wand@lemmy.worldlinkfedilinkEnglisharrow-up24arrow-down8·2 months agoColdest take: if any common date format is difficult for you, you’re a little bit ridiculous

-minus-squareBrave Little Hitachi Wand@lemmy.worldlinkfedilinkEnglisharrow-up4·12 days agoContext clues are enough for me, 4/7 times
+minus-squareBrave Little Hitachi Wand@lemmy.worldlinkfedilinkEnglisharrow-up4·2 months agoContext clues are enough for me, 4/7 times

-minus-squareBrave Little Hitachi Wand@lemmy.worldlinkfedilinkEnglisharrow-up2·11 days agoI don’t actually disagree with anything you said, I was just being a bit cheeky
+minus-squareBrave Little Hitachi Wand@lemmy.worldlinkfedilinkEnglisharrow-up2·2 months agoI don’t actually disagree with anything you said, I was just being a bit cheeky

 Coldest take: if any common date format is difficult for you, you’re a little bit ridiculous